mithunadhikari40/social_media_sentiment_analysis/README.md

 Follow these steps to set up your local environment and run the project.

 **Prerequisites:**
-- Python 3.8 or higher
+- Python 3.8 or higher(tested on 3.12 and is recommended)

 **Step 1: Clone the Repository & Create a Virtual Environment**